df8/CORIAv3/README.md

 ## Build from Source
 To build CORIA from sources please follow these steps.

-Note: We tested this instruction on Ubuntu 18.04 LTS, Windows 10 Build 2004 and Mac OS X 10.15 Catalina. `RAPIDS` currently supports only Linux, hence for the full set of features we recommend Ubuntu 18.04.
+Note: We tested this instruction on Ubuntu 18.04 LTS, Windows 10 Build 2004 and Mac OS X 10.15 Catalina. `RAPIDS` currently only supports Linux, hence for the full set of features we recommend Ubuntu 18.04.

-1. Download and install the Java JDK 11 or newer
+1. Download and install the Java JDK 11 or newer.
-2. Download and install Maven
+2. Download and install Maven.
-3. Install the proprietary NVIDIA display drivers and the newest NVIDIA CUDA Toolkit [We tested on NVIDIA display driver v450.51 and cuda-toolkit 11.0.3]
+3. Install the proprietary NVIDIA display drivers and the newest NVIDIA CUDA Toolkit.
+[We tested on NVIDIA display driver v450.51 and cuda-toolkit 11.0.3]
-3. Download and unpack the sources
+3. Download and unpack the sources.
-4. Open terminal in the root directory of the sources
+4. Open terminal in the root directory of the sources.
-5. Run `mvn clean install`
+5. Run `mvn clean install`.
-6. Now open the directory `<unzipped directory>/coria-api/target/` and find the archive `coria.war`
+6. Open the directory `<unzipped directory>/coria-api/target/` and find the archive `coria.war`.
-6. Deploy this file to the server of your choice (see below) [We tested this project on Apache Tomcat v9.0.37]
+6. Deploy this file to the server of your choice (see below).
+[We tested this project on Apache Tomcat v9.0.37]

 ## Deploy the Application

 Note: We tested this instruction on Ubuntu 18.04 LTS, Windows 10 Build 2004 and Mac OS X 10.15 Catalina. `RAPIDS` currently supports only Linux, hence for the full set of features we recommend Ubuntu 18.04.

 1. Install Ubuntu OS.
-[We tested on Ubuntu 18.04 (Bionic Beaver)].
+[We tested on Ubuntu 18.04 (Bionic Beaver)]
 2. Install Anaconda or Miniconda [We tested on Conda v4.8.2 and Python 3.7.6]
 2. Install MariaDB database server v10.5 or higher and create a DB e.g. named 'coria'.
 [We tested on mariadb-server-10.5]
-3. Install a Java `*.war` application server of your choice [We tested this project on Apache Tomcat v9.0.37]
+3. Install a Java `*.war` application server of your choice.
+[We tested this project on Apache Tomcat v9.0.37]
-4. Install the proprietary NVIDIA display drivers for Ubuntu and the NVIDIA CUDA Toolkit [We tested on NVIDIA display driver v450.51 and cuda-toolkit 11.0.3]
+4. Install the proprietary NVIDIA display drivers for Ubuntu and the NVIDIA CUDA Toolkit.
+[We tested on NVIDIA display driver v450.51 and cuda-toolkit 11.0.3]
 5. Build the `coria.war` file according to instructions in the section _Build from Source_.
 6. Deploy the `coria.war` file into the server.
 In Tomcat 9, you can use the Tomcat admin page to upload the `coria.war` file.
-We recommend to install CORIA as the root level application such that you can use it at `http://localhost:8080` instead of `http://localhost:8080/coria`.
+We recommend installing CORIA as the root level application on yout webserver such that you can use it at `http://localhost:8080` instead of `http://localhost:8080/coria`.
 6. Your webserver will extract `coria.war` into the application directory.
 Find the `application.properties` file in the unpacked application directory i.e. `WEB-INF\classes\`
 7. Configure the `application.properties` lines according to your setup, especially credentials to DB and the path to a local writable directory
 8. Run server and navigate to `http://localhost:8080`